fherlan/WiMMed_ES_SierraNevada/README.md

 In the included example, we simulate the whole Sierra Nevada at 90x90 m for the year 2007 to calculate the final maps of surface runoff and aquifer discharge.
 For that, the project provides the input data related to:
 - topography (DEM, from which the rest of topographical properties are automatically calculated),
 - meteorology (precipitation, temperature, solar radiation, wind speed, relative humidity),
-- soil properties (physical and hydrological properties as saturated hydraulic conductivity, depth,..., in two different layers),
+- soil properties (physical and hydrological properties as saturated hydraulic conductivity, depth, soil moisture saturation..., in two different layers),
 - and vegetation cover (vegetation fraction cover, vegetation maximum storage capacity, transpiration capacity).

 The outputs of the model are: